 How the hemp filter could be a real gamechanger

 With the adoption of hemp filters as a viable purification solution, we can hope to positively contribute to solving this crisis.
-As a non-profit, FIHPR’s goal is to provide filters at no-cost to in-need communities and to help modernize aging and developing infrastructure around the world.
+FIHPR, a non-profit, aims to provide free filters to in-need communities and upgrade global infrastructure.

 The water crisis in Flint, Michigan was a critical reminder of the importance of the quality of drinking water in society.
-With contamination and water scarcity becoming an increasingly bigger issue around the world, an eco-friendly and affordable solution such as hemp filter should be seriously considered.
+Contamination, water scarcity: consider a hemp filter as an eco-friendly, affordable solution for a global issue.